jonshaw199/af1/README.md

 The AF1 core consists of a handful of pre-built "state entities" and one "state manager".
 A state entity defines the behavior for a particular state, and new state entities can be created by extending the virtual `Base`, `WSEnt`, or `ESPNowEnt` classes, depending on the desired message handling mechanism (if any):

-- `Base`: HTTP client or no connectivity
+- `Base`: HTTP client or no wifi connectivity
   - `WSEnt`: Websocket client
   - `ESPNowEnt`: ESP-Now master/slave

 When creating new state entities, setup, loop, and message handling behavior from the virtual classes can be overridden as necessary.
 As an example, this `Demo` class extends the framework's `WSEnt` class in order to receive websocket messages from a server for controlling an LED.
-Note that `setup()` and `overrideInboxHandler()` are inherited from `WSEnt`, but their behavior is overridden here in order to handle some LED-related stuff:
+Note that `setup()` and `overrideInboxHandler()` are inherited from `WSEnt`, but their behavior is overridden here in order to handle LED-related tasks:

 **demo.cpp:**